tongbao96/code-for-SciNER/README.md

 ## Overview

-Dataset and source code for paper: "Enhancing Scientific Named Entity Recognition via Large Language Models: A Type-driven Multi-task Learning Approach  (**Submitted to Expert Systems with Applications, 2025, January 2 (Under Review)**".
+Dataset and source code for paper: "Enhancing Scientific Named Entity Recognition via Large Language Models: A Type-driven Multi-task Learning Approach

+**2025.01.02-> Submitted to "Expert Systems with Applications"-> Under Review**.

+**The code will be updated upon acceptance.**

 ## Directory structure